Audio File Version Control: Why You Need It & How It Works

 - Archive completed projects to external drives or cloud storage

-- Maintain backups (3-2-1 rule: 3 copies, 2 storage types, 1 offsite)
+- Follow the 3-2-1 rule: 3 copies, 2 storage types, 1 offsite

-Step 5: Use Version Control as a Creative Tool
+Step 5: Use version control as a creative tool

 Version control isn’t just for managing client revisions.
 It’s a creative safety net.